 Use your hands to create cakes from the mixture.

-Sometimes, when making these fish cakes, I dip the balls in to a bowl with an egg yolk in before dipping into some flour before frying but I didn’t on this occasion and they still turned out crispy and delicious.
+Sometimes, when making these fish cakes, I dip the balls in to a bowl with an egg yolk in before dipping into some flour before frying but I didn’t on this occasion and they still turned out crispy.